coolio570/SQL_Portfolio/README.md

 ## Overview

+Hello, and thank you for visiting!
+Within this repository, you'll find samples of SQL code that I've crafted for individual projects, as well as during my exploration of SQL, machine learning, and various data analytics courses.
+Highlighted below are some noteworthy projects, along with data visualizations crafted using Tableau.
+Feel free to explore, and don't hesitate to reach out with any feedback or questions you may have.

-This dataset provides information about country names along with their ISO 3166-1 alpha-2 and alpha-3 codes.
+1. This dataset provides information about country names along with their ISO 3166-1 alpha-2 and alpha-3 codes.
 The ISO 3166-1 standard is widely used for the representation of country names and their subdivisions.
 The dataset includes three sets of country codes:

-1. **ISO 3166-1 alpha-2:** Two-letter country codes, widely used for Internet country code top-level domains.
+**ISO 3166-1 alpha-2:** Two-letter country codes, widely used for Internet country code top-level domains.

-2. **ISO 3166-1 alpha-3:** Three-letter country codes, offering better visual association with country names compared to alpha-2 codes.
+ **ISO 3166-1 alpha-3:** Three-letter country codes, offering better visual association with country names compared to alpha-2 codes.

-3. **ISO 3166-1 numeric:** Three-digit country codes identical to those maintained by the United Nations Statistics Division, useful for systems using non-Latin scripts.
+**ISO 3166-1 numeric:** Three-digit country codes identical to those maintained by the United Nations Statistics Division, useful for systems using non-Latin scripts.

 ## Files